the-events-calendar/the-events-calendar/readme.txt

 = [6.0.15] TBD =

+* Fix - Ensure we add a noindex meta to the Venue and Organizer pages with no upcoming events to improve SEO.
+[TEC-4717]

 = [6.0.13] 2023-05-08 =

 * Fix - Correct issue with event subscriptions not passing events past the first 30.
 [TEC_4584]